 Candles on mountains – An enchanting ritual of fire

 Island hopping on the Aeolian Islands – A volcanic archipelago

 © All photos and content on this website are my own, and subject to copyright (unless credited otherwise).
 Please contact me if you want to use a photo or quote a text from one of my articles.
 You’re welcome to share a link to my blog articles and photos on social media, with a tag and mention to Wilderness Coffee & Natural High.

 Surtsey and Eldfell – Iceland’s youngest volcanoes

-‘No-one had ever fought a volcano and won‘ – but on Heimaey in the end they did.
+‘No-one had ever fought a volcano and won’ – but on Heimaey they did, in spite of it all.

 First published: 10 February 2017